danielsaidi/SwiftUIKit/README.md

-## Demo Application

-This repository doesn't have a demo application, but you can use the source code previews to preview most features directly in Xcode.

-## Support
+## Support my work

-I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.
+I manage many open-source projects on my spare time and would be very thankful for any help I can get to keep my work going.

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can sponsor my work on [GitHub Sponsors][Sponsors] or get in touch for paid support.